MicrochipTech/inic-programming-library/README.md

 For systems with low memory it is possible to load portions of the IPF content instead of loading the entire data.

 > Notes:
->   Documenation is provided in ipl/doc
+> * Documenation is provided in the ipl/doc/ folder
->   For support, related to this code, go to: http://www.microchip.com/support.
+> * For support, related to this code, go to: http://www.microchip.com/support.